curelycue/protocolpixel/README.md

 # pixelDAO

 Pixel DAO aims to facilitate PartyBid-style collective ownership of Nouns.
-This repo contains v1 of the protocol.
+This lightpaper contains v1 of the protocol.

 ### Architecture